Master of Music in Music Education – Kodály Emphasis

 Kodaly Summer Graduate Music Scholarships

-Lakeland University awards multiple scholarships each year for students who have been accepted to either the Kodaly Certificate program or the Master of Music in Music Education: Kodaly Emphasis program.
+Lakeland University awards a limited number of scholarships each year for students who have been accepted to either the Kodaly Certificate program or the Master of Music in Music Education: Kodaly Emphasis program.
 Scholarships are applied each summer a student registers for no less than six graduate credits that are applicable to program completion.
 Students who receive a scholarship will not need to reapply each summer, provided that they continue to meet the eligibility requirements listed below.
-(NOTE: Students who have less than six credits remaining in the program during their fourth summer of study in the Master of Music in Music Education – Kodaly Emphasis program may receive a prorated scholarship for their final summer of study.)
+(NOTE: Scholarships are not applied during the fall or spring terms.
+Students who have less than six credits remaining in the program during their final summer of study will not receive a prorated scholarship.)

 Scholarship Eligibility